Tag: truth will set you free

 This is the first and only article I wrote that deals with the act of grace.
 Take it as a teaching on God’s call and giving, and not for the purpose of solicitation, but for God’s glory.
 Peter, in the words of Acts 3:6, declared, “I possess neither silver nor gold, but in the name of Jesus Christ, I offer you what I have.”
 Share this article freely, for you freely receive.
 Take note, underlines, and highlights are clickable links for definitions or Bible references.
 Stay updated by heading to our about page and subscribe directly to receive notifications in your inbox.
 Blessing!

-• Is Hebrews 10:25 truly referring to Sunday gatherings of Christians?
+• Is Hebrews 10:25 truly about the Sunday gatherings of Christians?

 Westminster Confession of Faith, chapter 26, section 2 states that “saints, by profession, are obligated to maintain a holy fellowship and communion in worshiping God and performing other spiritual services that contribute to their mutual edification.
 They are also encouraged to assist each other in practical matters, according to their abilities and needs.
 This communion, as God provides the opportunity, should be extended to all who call upon the name of the Lord Jesus, regardless of location.”
 (For reference, click on this link: WCF 26.2, search the table of contents, then go to chapter 26, section 2, and look also for the annotation to Hebrews 10:24-25.)

 The doctrine presented here is not exclusive to Reformed Christians.
 Many Christians and preachers have misinterpreted and wrongly applied the text in Scripture, believing that Hebrews 10:24-25 emphasizes the significance of Christian gatherings, particularly Sunday gatherings.
 However, this is not the intended teaching of Hebrews 10:24-25.
-Read the passage here: “And let us consider how to encourage one another to love and good works, not neglecting to meet together, as is the habit of some, but rather encouraging one another, especially as you see the Day approaching.”
+Let’s read the passage here: “And let us consider how to encourage one another to love and good works, not neglecting to meet together, as some do, but rather encouraging one another, especially as the Day approaches.”

 The phrase “meet together” (Greek: episunagōgē, G1997) appears only twice in the New Testament.
 It specifically refers to the gathering that will occur upon the return of Christ Jesus.
 The other instance is found in 2 Thessalonians 2:1, where Paul states, “Now concerning the coming of our Lord Jesus Christ and our being gathered together—which is the same in Greek as ‘meet together’ in Hebrews 10:25—to him, we ask you, brothers.”
 Here, Paul urges Christians of his day to recognize the truth that Christ’s return is imminent within their generation.
 Note that Hebrews 10:25 emphasizes, “especially as you see the Day—i.e., the Day of gathering togetherapproaching or drawing near.”